eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ## What is PBS

-Proposer-Builder Separation (PBS) is a design philosophy[^1] and mechanism in within the context of Ethereum, that aims to decouple the roles of proposing blocks (proposers) and constructing the content of those blocks (builders).
+Proposer-Builder Separation (PBS) is a design philosophy[^1] and mechanism within the context of Ethereum, that aims to decouple the roles of proposing blocks (proposers) and constructing the content of those blocks (builders).
 This separation addresses various challenges and inefficiencies associated with block production, and in the context of maximizing extractable value (MEV).
-This entry assumes reader has knowledge of [MEV](/wiki/research/PBS/mev.md), [PBS](/wiki/research/PBS/pbs.md), and [MEV-Boost](/wiki/research/PBS/mev-boost.md)
+This entry assumes reader has some knowledge of [MEV](/wiki/research/PBS/mev.md), [PBS](/wiki/research/PBS/pbs.md), and [MEV-Boost](/wiki/research/PBS/mev-boost.md)

 ## Overview of ePBS